chinmai-sd-123/TraceroAI/README.md

   open so a recruiter can explore the demo without a key.

 See **[USAGE.md](USAGE.md)** for a complete guide to every SDK feature.
+## Articles

+### Why I Built TraceroAI

+I wrote a short article about the motivation behind TraceroAI, the challenges of debugging RAG systems, and what I learned while building an AI evaluation and observability platform.

+**Read on DEV Community:** [Why I Built TraceroAI: Debugging RAG Applications Beyond Hallucinations](https://dev.to/chinmai_sd/building-traceroai-a-better-way-to-debug-rag-applications-bhn)

 ## Architecture